nandreou/AsmRevShellCode/ReadMe.md

 ### THIS FOR EDUCATIONAL PURPOSES ONLY:
 Iam doing this the old way and trying not use AI for the code, I only to use it in order to understand things that I may miss as knowledge to achieve this.
 WHY ??!!!
 Because It's fun and I can !!!!

+Inspiration from *Hacking the Art of Exploitation (Jon Erickson)*.
+I may have never met the guy but .... thank you !!!